Flumpet: Recordings and performances

 Made popular by Art Farmer, the Flumpet can be heard on several of his recordings from the 1990s, including Soul Eyes, The Company I Keep, The Meaning of Art, and Silk Road.
 Farmer also used the instrument for 1994 live performances of Haydn's trumpet concerto with the Austrian-Hungarian Haydn Philharmonic Orchestra.

 At a 1997 performance by Boston Symphony Orchestra, Charles Schlueter played the Flumpet in place of the post-horn solo of Mahler's Symphony No. 3.

 Film composer and musician Mark Isham played Flumpet on the soundtrack for the 1997 film Afterglow.

+Flea played Flumpet on the cover of "Wichita Lineman" included in his 2026 album Honora.